lewpar/CyberBilby/content/posts/setup-wireguard-reverse-proxy/index.md

 #### Note
 - Do not use the public/private keys used here as these keys are important to ensuring your tunnel is secure and private.
 - Replace `my.mediator-server.net` with the IP Address of your mediator server.
-- Add the `PersistentKeepalive` option to the Peer section of the config to allow the peer to keep the TCP connection alive.
-(The value is how many seconds between Keepalive packets)
+- Add the `PersistentKeepalive` option to the Peer section of the config to allow the peer to keep the UDP connection alive.
+(The value is how many seconds between Keep-alive packets)

 ## Enable/Disable WireGuard Interface
 The wg-quick command allows you to easily bring up or take down a WireGuard interface using the configuration from above.